wonhee3472/Da_Vinci_Code/README.md

 ### Abstract:

-Apply various machine learning models to classify Stars, Galaxies, and Quasars based on spectral characteristics using 100K labeled sources from **The Sloan Digital Sky Survey** (SDSS) data release 17.
+Apply various machine learning algorithms to classify Stars, Galaxies, and Quasars based on spectral characteristics using `100,000` labeled sources from **The Sloan Digital Sky Survey** (SDSS) data release 17.

 ### Purpose: